parallelcodefoundry/ParEval-Repo/data/microXOR/naive-gpt-4o-cuda-to-omp/output-5/interactions/README.md.txt

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written using OpenMP Offloading for GPU execution.
+This version of microXOR is written using OpenMP Offload for GPU execution.

 ## Prerequisites

-A compiler with OpenMP Offloading support must be installed.
-This typically includes compilers like GCC or Clang with OpenMP support.
+A compiler with OpenMP Offload support must be installed.
+This typically includes compilers like GCC (version 9 or later) or Clang (version 10 or later) with OpenMP support.

 ## Build

-To build microXOR, use `make`, setting the appropriate compiler and flags for OpenMP Offloading.
-For example, the following will build microXOR using GCC:
+To build microXOR, use `make`, setting `OMP_TARGET` as appropriate for your system.
+For example, the following will build microXOR for an NVIDIA GPU:

 ```
-make CC=gcc
+make OMP_TARGET=nvidia
 ```

-Ensure that your compiler supports OpenMP Offloading and is configured correctly for your GPU.

 ## Run